meltano/handbook/src/_company/strategy.md

 KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives when appropriate via linked issues and/or via GitLab labels.
 The list of KPIs and (optionally) of the KPI goal is public and listed below under each Goal definition, including links to the GitLab issues with additional information.

-## Goals in Gitlab
+## OKRs in Gitlab

-We track goals in GitLab as labels, using the format `Goal: Short Description`.
+We track OKRs in GitLab as labels, using the format `OKR: Short Description`.

 ## Tracking related Initiatives in Gitlab

-Initiatives impacting the Goal are tracked in GitLab and should be tagged with a label which associates the issue with the Goal it is targeted to help us achieve.
+Initiatives impacting the OKR are tracked in GitLab and should be tagged with a label which associates the issue with the OKR it is targeted to help us achieve.

+Note:

+- OKR labels should be applied carefully, only for those issues which are (1) prioritized to be built within the timeframe of the OKR, and (2) directly influencing a related Key Result.

-## Transparency Guidelines for Goals and KPIs
+## Transparency Guidelines for OKRs and KPIs

-- Goal and KPI definitions are **public** in the `handbook` repo.
+- OKR and KPI definitions are **public** in the `handbook` repo.
 - Metric calculation logics are **public** in the `squared` repo.
 - KPI metric values, KPI goal targets, and metric history are kept **internal** by default, according to the guidelines on the [KPIs](/data-team/kpis) page.
 - If tracking a KPI Goal in GitLab issues, this tracking likewise occurs in **internal** GitLab issues.